 Unlike most other federal loans, PLUS loans require a credit check, and you cannot have an adverse credit history.
 If you or your parents have bad credit, a cosigner on the loan application may be an option.

 With Direct PLUS Loans, you can borrow as much as you need for the cost of school attendance, subtracting the other financial aid you’re getting.
 However, the interest rate for PLUS loans is generally higher than it is for the other types of federal student loans.

 Do I Get a Grace Period on My Federal Student Loan Repayment?

 Grace periods are meant to give you time to find a job and organize your finances before you have to start making loan payments.
 They are usually one-time deals; in most cases, you often can’t get a second grace period once the initial one ends.

-Not all grace periods are exactly alike.
+Additionally, not all grace periods are exactly alike.
 Different loans may offer different grace periods.
 Policies vary.
 Check with your loan servicer so that you know for sure when your grace period begins and ends.

+Keep in mind that grace periods are usually not interest-free.
 Some loans accrue interest during grace periods.
 Many students subscribe to the strategy of making interest payments even during the grace period.
-Doing this can ultimately lower the amount of what you owe, and interest payments are generally more affordable to handle than principal payments.
+Doing this to put money toward student loans can ultimately lower the amount you owe, and interest payments are generally more affordable to handle than principal payments.

 Federal Student Loan Standard Repayment Plan

 Once you graduate, your repayment plan will depend on various factors, but most of the time the government will place you on its Standard Repayment Plan.
 The general rule here is that you’re expected to pay off your loan over the course of a decade, and your payments will remain the same for the duration.

 Before you are placed on that Standard Repayment Plan, the government gives you a chance to choose a few other repayment options (which we’ll discuss below).
 If you don’t choose one of those, you’ll automatically be placed on the Standard Repayment Plan.